 Why is my dog itching, scratching, and biting himself constantly?

 Scratching, biting, chewing, licking – an itchy dog certainly makes his presence known!
-If your dog is itching excessively, it is worth a trip to your veterinarian to get to the bottom of what’s causing the scratching.
+If your dog is itching excessively, it is worth a trip to your vet to get to the bottom of what’s causing the scratching.

 There are several causes of itching in dogs, and identifying the underlying cause of the itch is essential to getting it treated quickly and correctly.
 Proper treatment of the cause of the itch is necessary to resolve it – unfortunately, home remedies and quick fixes just won’t do the trick in this case!